barryw/bjr/sdks/javascript/docs/JobsApi.md

   'incexc': "incexc_example", // String |
   'startDate': "startDate_example", // String | Specify a start date to search jobs by.
   'endDate': "endDate_example", // String | Specify an end date to search jobs by.
+  'enabled': true, // Boolean | Search on whether a job is enabled or not.
+  'succeeded': true, // Boolean | Search on whether a job's last run was successful or not.
+  'running': true, // Boolean | Search on whether a job is currently running or not.
+  'name': "name_example", // String | Search on a job's name.
   'timezone': "timezone_example", // String |
   'perPage': 56, // Number |
   'page': 56 // Number |